how to get results in the gym

 6# Dedication (real)

-While consistency is not to miss workouts or meals, dedication is for example getting the most out of each workout.
+While consistency is about not missing workouts or meals, dedication is about getting the most out of each workout.

-It is to prioritize training in relation to other less important activities, which will lead you to make decisions in favor of your goal in the gym.
+It's about prioritizing training over other less important activities, which will lead you to make decisions that will help you achieve your goal at the gym.

-It is having meals already prepared and ready to eat, waking up early to go training because it is the only time you can go, or going to sleep at 11pm instead of staying up early on Facebook when you have to wake up at 7am
+It's having meals already prepared and ready to eat, waking up earlier to go to training because that's the only time you can go, or going to bed at 11pm instead of staying up all night on Facebook when you have to wake up at 7am.

-If transforming your body is your second or third priority (probably the first is work), you should treat it as such.
+If transforming your body is your second or third priority (work is probably your first), you should treat it as such.

-It is the small details that accumulate make a big difference.
+It's the small details that, when added together, make a big difference.

 Finally, people.

-People you can learn from, people who have already taken the path you are taking, people with the same goal (and dedication) as you.
+People you can learn from, people who have already walked the path you are on, people with the same goal (and dedication) as you.

 People who can help you and know more than you.